Bruce Lipton (The Matrix Dictionary)

 Science doesn't, in fact, predict that all chemical reactions will cease as soon as the nucleus is removed.
 Lipton must have been snoozing when the role of the nucleus and DNA in cell division was being explained.

-The primacy of DNA
+The primacy of DNA (from RationalWiki):

 Having failed to disprove a nonexistent theory, Lipton turns his attention to debunking an even more important non-existent theory: The "Primacy of DNA".
 Note that all the top items on Google for this search are a bunch of articles in New Age journals.
 This is how he describes it: